-In some cases, a healthcare provider’s misconduct is so egregious that the court may permit something above and beyond the typical damages.
+Sometimes, a healthcare provider’s misconduct is so egregious that the court may permit something above and beyond the typical damages.
 In that situation, a patient can pursue something called punitive damages, which are damages meant to punish the doctor for recklessly or intentionally causing the patient harm.
-These situations are rare, but depending on the facts of the case, they can occur.
-An experienced attorney will be able to evaluate the facts and assess whether punitive damages are appropriate.
+These situations are rare, but they can occur depending on the facts of the case.
+An experienced attorney can evaluate the facts and assess whether punitive damages are appropriate.

 What should I do next?

-Sometimes, after a claim is filed as a lawsuit, the injured party and the healthcare providers are able to resolve their matter before trial.
-If, however, the defendant healthcare providers refuse to pay a fair amount, our team will go to trial to receive fair compensation.
+Sometimes, after a claim is filed as a lawsuit, the injured party and the healthcare providers can resolve their matter before trial.
+If the defendant healthcare providers refuse to pay a fair amount, our team will go to trial to receive fair compensation.
 The attorneys at Morris James have tried many cases to verdict and know how to fight for their client’s right to fair compensation.

-If you are injured and think it might be due to medical malpractice, we may be able to help.
-Our attorneys at Morris James are available to talk to you about your rights and the options that you have at this difficult time.
-Contact us online or call into one of our local Morris James offices in Delaware to find out more.
+If you are injured and think it might be due to medical malpractice, we can help.
+Our attorneys at Morris James are available to talk to you about your rights and your options at this difficult time.
+Contact us online or call 302.655.2599 to find out more.